Ayuka95/alx-low_level_programming/0x02-functions_nested_loops/README.md

-9.Write a function that prints the 9 times table, starting with 0.
+14.Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.